su-admin/files/README.md

 # Py packages
-  Packages that I have coded using Pythin 3.
+  Packages that I have coded using Python 3.